 Here, we explore the benefits of branching out with new operational locations and how a multi-warehouse distribution model can keep businesses in the game.

 When thinking about multiple warehouses, a shipper's first thoughts might be around logistics challenges, costs and a lack of control.
 We get it, it's scary.
 But ask yourself if there's a better way, right now, to move pallets large distances in one or two days.
 Air freight moves fast enough, but is it a sustainable strategy over the long haul?
 And with carrier capacity issues driving coast-to-coast full truckload transportation costs into five figures, shippers should be exploring all options.

-Until delivery via rocket ship becomes a real (and affordable) thing, a multiple-warehouse strategy is worth consideration.
+Until delivery via rocket ship becomes a real (and affordable) thing, a multi location warehouse management is worth consideration.
 Setting aside skepticism for now, let's look at some of the benefits:

 The reality is that if you're physically far away from customers, it will be hard to compete.
 You're out-positioned and out-priced by other businesses.
 The antes – shipping costs and the expectation for rapid delivery – typically make cross-country fulfillment too expensive.

 Operating from a second warehouse, however, closes the gap.
 This brings your brand and products within reach of customers.
 There's a lot of potential for growth as you expand your physical presence.
 However, there is a tricky chicken-or-egg scenario: Businesses hesitate to branch out when they don't have a foothold in a market – yet it's difficult to gain purchase without proximity to these customers.